Catalysis with renewables & platform chemicals

 Dr. Sandra Hinze

-The chemical industry has been operated on an oil-based infrastructure for a very long period of time.
-This era is now coming to an end as the supply of fossil resources is limited.
-Therefore, research on the conversion of renewable feedstocks into bulk and fine chemicals has gained extraordinary importance.
-Our contribution to this research area focusses on the catalytic conversion of inedible plant material, such as cellulose, lignin or lignocellulose.
-These materials can be converted into a number of platform chemicals, such as ethanol, levulinic acid, 5-hydroxymethylfurfural (HMF) or furfural.
-Using mostly homogeneous catalysis we want to convert these platform chemicals into raw materials for polymers, such as butadiene, caprolactam, adipic acid or adiponitrile.
-Below we show some examples of the conversion of Levulinic acid and 2-Hydroxymethylfurfural to give an impression of the group’s approach and expertise.
+Oil is the dominating feedstock for the chemical industry.
+With the limited supply of fossil resources, however, this era is coming to an end and research on the conversion of renewable feedstocks into bulk and fine chemicals has gained extraordinary importance, especially the catalytic conversion of inedible plant material, such as cellulose, lignin or lignocellulose.
+These materials can be converted into a number of platform chemicals, such as ethanol, crotyl alcohol or levulinic acid.
+Using mostly homogeneous catalysis we want to convert these platform chemicals into high-value chemicals and raw materials for polymers.
+The following two examples shall give an impression of the group’s approach and expertise.1

 Made of wood

 Within the last two years the group started to work in two European-wide consortia (GreenSolRes 720695 & HUGS 675325) publicly funded by the EU Horizon 2020 program.
 Both projects deal with the development and application of processes connected to the synthesis of polymers based on renewable resources.
 The research is performed in close cooperation between academic and industrial partners.
 This ensures that current industrial and societal needs are addressed.